PhD applications – Mirror doctoral contracts idil 2026

 Selection of doctoral students

-Students will be selected by a doctoral student recruitment committee composed of 7 members for each of the selected projects:
+Students will be selected by adoctoral student recruitment committee composed of seven members for each of the selected projects:

-- 1 representative from each of the Doctoral Schools concerned (2 members DS)
+• 1 representative from each of the doctoral schools concerned (2 DS members)

-- 1 representative from each of the laboratory managements concerned (2 UMR members)
+• 1 representative from each of the departments of the laboratories concerned (2 UMR members)

-3 candidates will be auditioned per subject (i.e. 6 in total for a mirror project).
+Three candidates will be interviewed per subject (six in total for a mirror project).

 What is a doctoral contract?

-The doctoral contract is a 3-year fixed-term employment contract (CDD) which enables doctoral students to be employed by a public institution to complete their thesis.
+The doctoral contract is a fixed-term employment contract (CDD) lasting three years, which allows doctoral students to be employed by a public institution in order to complete their thesis.

-International students: The doctoral contract offers you real social protection.
-You can start paying pension contributions in France, and get them back if you are a European national.
-You'll also be entitled to "unemployment benefits" at the end of your employment contract.
+International students: The doctoral contract offers you genuine social protection.
+You can start contributing to the French pension system and recover these contributions if you are a European citizen.
+You will also be eligible for unemployment benefits at the end of your employment contract.

-For more information, visit the Campus France website:
+For more information, please visit the Campus France website:

 Social security for doctoral students